eflautt/ga-data-science/projects/unit-projects/project-2/readme.md

 Following these steps will help you better understand your dataset.

-**Goal:** An iPython notebook writeup that provides a dataset overview with visualizations and statistical analysis.
+**Goal:** An IPython notebook writeup that provides a dataset overview with visualizations and statistical analysis.

 ---

 ### DELIVERABLES

-#### iPython Notebook Exploratory Analysis
+#### IPython Notebook Exploratory Analysis

 - **Requirements:**
   - Read in your dataset, determine how many samples are present, and ID any missing data